 The Bottom Line

 Filing a tax return can seem overwhelming, especially for immigrants who may not be familiar with the tax laws in the United States.
-However, it is essential to file your tax return to claim any tax credits or refunds you may be eligible for.
-By following the steps outlined in this article, you can file your tax return with confidence and get your individual income tax refund in a timely manner.
+However, it’s essential to file your tax return to claim any tax credits or refunds you may be eligible for.

-Remember, if you have any questions about tax filing or the status of your refund, you can always consult with tax professionals or visit the official website of the IRS or your state’s department of revenue for more information.
-Don’t forget to keep track of your refund status using the “Where’s My Refund” tool and sign up for direct deposit to receive your refund faster.
+Remember, if you have any questions about tax filing or the status of your refund, you can always consult with tax professionals or visit the official website of the IRS or your state’s Department of Revenue for more information.

 Happy tax season!